Archived Knowledge Base articles from T.I. Performance.

 If you have any others to add, please contact us!

-AU Hybrid Intech vs EL Falcon SOHC Differences and Camshaft Fitment
+AU Hybrid Intech vs EL Falcon SOHC Camshaft Fitment Guide

 How do you tell if you have an EL Falcon with a Hybrid AU engine?
 Know what that means?
 In this knowledge base article, we explain how to identify a Hybrid head and also which parts work with which engines.
 Read more